CCM19-Plugins

 }

-Routes and menu items can be created via the @Route and @Menu-annotations in controllers in src/Controller/.
-The dependencies for the annotations are already imported from the main system.
+Routes and menu items can be created in controllers in src/Controller/ using the @Route and @Menu-annotations.
+The dependencies for the annotations are already imported by the main system.
 In the plugin, you therefore only need to import the annotations with use Symfony\Component\Routing\Annotation\Route; and use App\Component\Menu\Annotation\Menu;.

-Routes-namesmustbegin with plugin_manufacturer_pluginname_ so that the rights management takes effect and plugin-routes are activated/deactivated depending on whether a plugin is activated for a user.
-The plugin-name and the manufacturer prefix must be written in the same snake_case-notation as in composer.json (only with underscore instead of slash).
+Routes-names must begin with plugin_manufacturer_plugin_name_ so that access control takes effect and plugin-routes are enabled or disabled depending on whether a plugin is activated for a user.
+The plugin-name and the vendor prefix must be written in the same snake_case-notation as in composer.json (using underscores instead of slashes).

 The Menu-annotation creates a menu item for a route.